Accessory Navicular Syndrome

 Traditional medicine often falls short when it comes to treatment for this painful condition.
 As similar to other chronic pain conditions, the following regimen is usually recommended: RICE, immobilization, anti-inflammatory medications, cortisone injections, and/or innovative surgical options.
 Clients familiar with Prolotherapy often say” no thanks” to those choices, as they know these treatments will only continue to weaken the area in the foot.
 Instead, they choose Prolotherapy to strengthen the structures in the medial foot.

-Prolotherapy is an injection technique that works to strengthen these ligament, tendon, and muscle attachments by causing a mild anti-inflammatory response in the tissues.
+H3 Prolotherapy is a comprehensive injection technique that works to strengthen these ligament, tendon, and muscle attachments by causing a mild anti-inflammatory response in the tissues.
 Prolotherapy supports the body’s normal healing response to injury.
 The solution directed at the injured and weakened tissue will cause an influx of blood supply and regenerative cells to come to the area.
 As part of this healing cascade, collagen cells will also be deposited at the injured site.
 The tissue, which is made mostly of collagen, will become stronger and tighter as these new collagen cells mature.
+It is the opposite of injections like cortisone, which cause the tissue to degenerate but are often used in chronic foot pain for temporary pain relief.
+The goal of H3 Prolotherapy is long-term curative results.

 The injured tissue becomes healthy again.
 When the weakness or injury in these structures is resolved, often times the symptoms with ANS are resolved and the patient no longer suffers from chronic foot pain.
 In our experience, patients typically feel better soon after treatment.
 However, if the person desires to run again or continue to be very active, it may take 3-5 treatments to fully resolve the condition.
 Activity is increased during treatment as symptoms resolve.